Mirantis/myrha/README.md

 Summarize supportdump files from Mirantis MCC/MOS clusters<br>

 # Features
-- MKE, MOS and MCC cluster summary with a directly link to release notes and Jira tickets<br>
+- ***MKE, MOS and MCC cluster summary with a directly link to release notes and Jira tickets.
+Example:***
 ```
 ################# [MCC CLUSTER DETAILS] #################